REPORT ON CORPORATE GOVERNANCE

-All the members of the Audit Committee have accounting, economic and financial management expertise.
-The composition of the Audit Committee meets with the requirements of Section 292A of the Companies Act, 1956 and Clause 49 of the Listing Agreement.
-Annual General Meeting (AGM) held on Friday, July 27, 2012 was attended by the Chairman of the Committee, Mr. P. G. Pawar, to answer shareholders' queries.
+All the members of the Audit Committee possess accounting, economic and financial management expertise.
+The composition of the Audit Committee meets with the requirements of Section 177 of the Companies Act, 2013 and Clause 49 of the Listing Agreement.
+Annual General Meeting (AGM) held on Thursday, August 8, 2013 was attended by the Chairman of the Committee, Mr. P. G. Pawar, to answer shareholders' queries.

 The Audit Committee assists the Board in its responsibility to oversee the quality and integrity of the accounting, auditing and reporting practices of the Company and its compliance with the legal and regulatory requirements.
 The Committee's purpose is to oversee the accounting and financial reporting statements, the appointment, independence, performance and remuneration of the Statutory Auditors, including the Cost Auditors and the performance of Internal Auditors of the Company.

-The Committee met five times on May 5, 2012, May 28, 2012, August 10, 2012, October 31, 2012 and February 8, 2013.
-The maximum gap between any two meetings was 100 days and the minimum gap was 23 days.
+The Committee met 6 (six) times on May 25, 2013, August 8, 2013, August 21, 2013, October 25, 2013, February 4, 2014 and March 19, 2014.
+The maximum gap between any two meetings was 101 days and the minimum gap was 12 days.

 1. To investigate any activity within its terms of reference.